jdoleary/Spellmasons/docs/CriticalPath.md

 # Critical Path
 ## Important Tasks Remaining
 - Integrate i18n translations
-- Validate Build
-    - Update build
 ---
-- Multiplayer Save/Load
 - WSPie Private Games
+- LAN Hosting
+- Server Browser
+    - Remove Koa app in HeadlessServer
+---
 - Cache Targeting to prevent desyncs on multiplayer
----
 - Check on Demo Store page Review Status
-- Server Browser
-    - Remove Koa app in HeadlessServer
 - Improve scaling over 4 players

+## Remaining Validation
-- LAN Hosting
+- Multiplayer save/load
+    - Saved games persist to steam cloud
+    - what happens when multiplayer tries to join a singple player save
+        - or when there are more players in the lobby than there are players in the save

 ## Schedule
 - January 1/22-1/28